-With my 15 TIPS to pick the best floor plan, you can zero in on the right floorplan for your family and start building your dream home.
+With these 15 TIPS to choose a floor plan for a house, you can zero in on the right floorplan for your family’s new dream home.

-Well, no worries, I have tons of tips in this post to help you pick the best floor plan and where to find them.
-And, hopefully get you started down the path of building your new home.
+I have tons of tips in this post to help you choose a floor plan and where to find them.
+These tips will hopefully get you started down the path of building your new home.

 My father used to build custom homes, he even built one for me almost 20 years ago.
 I learned a lot about picking floorplans during that process.